Airline says it will stop monkey shipments after Penn. crash

 On Tuesday, PETA asked U.S. Transportation Secretary Pete Buttigieg to investigate shipments of primates for research, saying it believes shippers are violating rules governing hazardous materials — in this case, monkeys that might carry disease.

-Some airlines, including United Airlines and British Airways, have stopped carrying research animals.
-That prompted a biomedical trade group in 2018 to file a discrimination complaint with the U.S. Transportation Department; the matter has drawn more than 1,000 comments.
+Most major airlines have stopped carrying research animals.
+In 2018, a biomedical trade group filed a discrimination complaint with the U.S. Transportation Department against United Airlines, British Airways and other carriers.
+The filing has drawn more than 1,000 comments.

+Air France remains a holdout, according to animal-rights groups, despite years of pressure from primate expert Jane Goodall and various celebrities.
+The airline did not respond to a request for comment, but in the past it has said that research involving animals is vital to human health.

 ———